simonmichael/hledger/hledger-ui/hledger-ui.1.md

 `-f-` doesn't work (hledger-ui can't read from stdin).

-`-V` doesn't affect the register screen.
+`-V` affects only the accounts screen.

 When you press `g`, the current and all previous screens are regenerated, which may cause a noticeable pause.
 Also there is no